 Lastly, I authored legislation that would reduce government interference in local matters.
 This proposal would provide municipalities more opportunities to negotiate terms with property owners when expanding operations outside of their boundaries instead of facing possible annexation.
 Lessening government involvement will help local communities decide what’s best for them.

-At this point, Senate bills move to the House of Representatives for consideration, and House bills cross over to the Senate.
-I look forward to continuing to work on these priorities with my House and Senate colleagues during the second half of session.
+At this point, Senate bills moved to the House of Representatives for consideration, and House bills crossed over to the Senate.
+I am looking forward to continuing to work on our agenda priorities with my House and Senate colleagues for the second half of session.

 State Rep. Ron Bacon (R-Chandler) represents House District 75,